Project Sanssouci (updated Dec. 12, 2015)

 This is the theme of an exciting, multi-year project I have undertaken to perform and lecture about music at the 18th-century court of Frederick “the Great,” and to create first editions and CD recordings of flute music in his circle.
 My work is receiving critical acclaim!

-Upcoming: On June 12, 2015 as principle flutist of Newton Baroque I will be performing a flute and harpsichord recital with Andrus Madsen at the Boston Early Music Festival, including one of the jewels of the repertory: Emanuel Bach’s Sonata in A minor for unaccompanied flute, as well as a wonderfully crazy sonata by his student Muethel in D major.
-In the coming Newton Baroque season I will also be performing three concerts including Bach’s Brandenberg 5 and a C.P.E.
-Bach flute concerto, as well as a recital of flute music of J.S.
-Bach.
-Stay tuned!
+On June 12, 2015 as principle flutist of Newton Baroque, I performed a flute and harpsichord recital with Andrus Madsen at the Boston Early Music Festival, including one of the jewels of the repertory: Emanuel Bach’s Sonata in A minor for unaccompanied flute, as well as a wonderfully crazy sonata by his student Muethel in D major.

 In April 2014 I was chosen to edit the next volume of Bach Perspectives (vol. 11), entitled J.S.
 Bach and his Sons for the American Bach Society.
 This volume is underway.

 2014 marked the 300th anniversary of the birth of Carl Philipp Emanuel Bach, and I offered a number of contributions, including performances, articles and lectures.
 As part of these activities, I appeared as a guest speaker at the Brussel’s Royal Conservatory Symposium on C.P.E.
 Bach in November, presenting on “C.P.E Bach and Quantz’s Solfeggi.”